jawshooah/pyenv-default-packages/README.md

 Make sure you have the latest pyenv version, then run:

-    git clone https://github.com/jawshooah/pyenv-default-pips.git ~/.pyenv/plugins/pyenv-default-pips
+    git clone https://github.com/jawshooah/pyenv-default-packages.git ~/.pyenv/plugins/pyenv-default-packages

 ## Usage

-pyenv-default-pips automatically installs the packages listed in the `~/.pyenv/default-pips` file every time you successfully install a new version of Python with `pyenv install`.
+pyenv-default-packages automatically installs the packages listed in the `~/.pyenv/default-packages` file every time you successfully install a new version of Python with `pyenv install`.

-Specify packages in `~/.pyenv/default-pips` by name, one per line.
+Specify packages in `~/.pyenv/default-packages` by name, one per line.
 This file should follow the pip [requirements file format][1].
 For example:

     pytest>=2.6.4